parsiya/parsiya.net/content/post/2021/2021-03-17-attack-surface-analysis-2-custom-uri/index.markdown

 a limitation of these functions.
 You cannot pass parameters to them.
 The same limitation was in the Nord VPN bug with the `Process.Start(string)` overload.
 I have spent quite some time trying to break out to no avail (future blog post?).

+**Update 2021-04-29:** It seems like we can pass remote `jar` files as a UNC path to get around this limitation.
+See section [Windows 10 19042][positive-jar-trick] in Positive Security's article linked above.

 However, the payload is running in a JavaScript context and you have access to things like user tokens.
 The authors found a clever way of exfiltrating user